beneruss/hello-world/README.md

 # hello-world
-Hi everyone, I'm learning about GitHub
+Hi everyone, I'm learning about GitHub.
 And now adding a third line of information